 - Set the cookies on a wire rack to cool, and while the cookies are cooling, make the ganache.

 - For the ganache: Melt the chocolate chips, and let them cool slightly.
-Transfer the melted chocolate into a food processor and add the mint extract and almond milk, mixing until the ganache is combined.
+Transfer the melted chocolate into a food processor, then add the mint extract and milk, mixing until the ganache is combined.

 - Once the cookies have cooled, use a knife to spread the ganache on top of them, then enjoy!